 Satori Cloud

 One source.
-Public docs.
+Customer-facing docs.

-Keep public docs in sync with Confluence
+Keep customer docs in sync with Confluence

-Copied documentation goes stale.
+Copied documentation quietly goes stale.

-Many teams write and review documentation in Confluence, then copy the final version into a public website, help centre, or CMS.
+Many teams write and review documentation in Confluence, then copy the final version into a website, help centre, or CMS.

 That works at first, but it creates a second version of the same content.
 Over time, one page gets updated and the other gets forgotten.